aegis1980/shear-wall-3101/README.md

-# shear-wall-3101
+# Shear wall design (NZS3101)

-qns:
+Issues:

-should fy and fc be factored?
+- should fy and fc be factored?

-what is alpha & beta1
+- what is alpha & beta1